 Businesses, organizations and youth groups also are welcome for a day of service.

 Teens, ages 13-15, participating in Camp Henry will have the opportunity to learn what Fort Worth Animal Care & Control does to care for animals in our community.
 From shelter operations, to dog training basics, to wildlife rescue, Camp Henry participants will volunteer alongside shelter staff while learning how everyone works together to encourage adoptions and save lives.

 Every month, Animal Care & Control features a volunteer who’s making a difference for the animals at the shelter.

-Meet Bobbie and Harry Morse, Fort Worth Animal Care & Control’s volunteer of the month.
+Meet Brittney Chapman, Fort Worth Animal Care & Control’s volunteer of the month.

 Code Compliance is in the process of reviewing animal ordinances.

 The Animal Task Force reviewed operations and adherence of procedures and laws from December through March.

 Dr. Tim Morton